David R. Marples: Career

 Marples is a former President of The North American Association for Belarusian Studies (2010–15) and was formerly Director of the Stasiuk Program on Contemporary Ukraine at the Canadian Institute of Ukrainian Studies (2004–14), University of Alberta.

 He is regarded as one of the leading Western authorities on contemporary Belarus and Ukraine.
 Earlier, he studied the Chernobyl nuclear catastrophe (social and political aspects).
 He is honorary president of the Belarusian Academy or Arts and Sciences in Canada, and retired Hon.
 Lt.
 Colonel, 6 Intelligence Company, Canadian Armed Forces (2006–14).

-He has served as a consultant on Belarus to a wide array of government and nongovernmental organizations, including the US Embassy in Minsk, the Foreign and Commonwealth Office of the United Kingdom, and the Department of Foreign Affairs and International Trade, Canada, as well as Voice of America, Radio Free Europe/Radio Liberty.
+He has served as a consultant on Belarus to a wide array of government and nongovernmental organizations, including the US Department of State, the US Embassy in Minsk, the Foreign and Commonwealth Office of the United Kingdom, and the Department of Foreign Affairs and International Trade, Canada, as well as Voice of America, Radio Free Europe/Radio Liberty.

 He is a member of the editorial board of several journals, including Belarusian Historical Review (Bialystok, Poland), Canadian Slavonic Papers, Nationalities Papers, and the Journal of Ukrainian Studies.
 Marples recently joined the Advisory Board of Ibidem (Germany) for its series on Belarus, and the board of the Centre for Ukraine at the University of Tartu, Estonia.